duckietown/docs-AIDO/book/AIDO/31_task_embodied_strategies/37_il_sim.md

 3) Install this package

-    $ pip3 install -e . # if you are in a conda env
+    $ pip3 install -r requirements.txt # if you are in a conda env
-    $ sudo pip3 install -e .  # if you want to install this system-wide
+    $ sudo pip3 install -r requirements.txt  # if you want to install this system-wide

 and install gym-duckietown (Use `sudo` if system-wide)